Bob Foster (boxer): Post-boxing life

 In the mid-1970s Foster became a police officer with the Bernalillo County Sheriff's Department, later becoming a detective and a well known policeman in Albuquerque, New Mexico.

 Personal life

 He married Pearl with whom he had four children.
 He divorced then married Sue.
 He had a child named Nelson.
-Bobby married Patricia Saiz in 1982.
+Foster married Patricia Saiz in 1982.
 Her death in 1984 was ruled a suicide.
-His fourth wife is Rosetta Benjamin.
+His fourth wife was Rosetta Benjamin.

 Foster died at the age of 73 on November 21, 2015, in a hospital in Albuquerque, New Mexico.
-His body was buried at Fairview Memorial Park cemetery in Albuquerque.